I have behaved, but not conformed.

 As I wrote here, I was never against the institution of marriage per se.
 In fact, I always assumed that I would jump casually into matrimony if/when the circumstances were right.

-But then, when the circumstances were right (I found a man who I love to bits and is basically the cat’s pyjamas in every way), I found I couldn’t stomach the thought of matrimony.
+But then, when the circumstances were right (I found a man who I love to bits, is basically the cat’s pyjamas in every way and wants to be with me forever), I discovered I couldn’t stomach the thought of matrimony after all.

-Marriage will happen eventually (for the legal benefits mostly), but I am going to have to come at it in a very specific way.
+We have agreed that we will get hitched eventually (for the legal benefits mostly), but I am going to have to come at it in a very specific way.

 The deal will be this: no name change, no ring, no dress, no witnesses, no big party.
 Just us two, the registrar, and a certificate afterwards.
 Maybe a nice low-key weekend somewhere.
 That is it.